 After the last one, Kari really didn't want to… but she didn't want to let the others down either.
 She put her hand on the cold stones and her brother's symbol vanished.
 Almost immediately the voice came again:

 Tai wouldn't come here with you.
 He doesn't care about you anymore.

 She gnashed her teeth and shook her head.
 That wasn't true!
 How could she think that about her brother?
 But… it wasn't like she hadn't thought things like that before… and that really was her voice…

 He wanted to be with that flip-flopping BITCH he calls a best friend.

-Patamon winced as Kari stumbled and fell backwards, her hands still over her ears.
+Patamon winced as she stumbled and fell backwards, her hands still over her ears.
 "Kari!
 Take it easy!" he urged.

 She heard footsteps coming, and she looked up to see TK standing over her, his mouth open in shock.
 "Are you all right?!" he asked.
 "What's the matter?!"

-Kari had to look away from him, her heart ready to burst.
+She had to look away from him, her heart ready to burst.
 The voice in her head was breaking down what spirit she had left.
-How could her friends and he still be supporting her, when she thought things like this?
+How could her friends and he still be supporting her, when she thought things like that?

 TK watched her writhe on the ground, his fear giving way to rage.
 "Devimon!" he yelled into the clouds.
 "Are you doing this?!"

 "Is that what you were nervous about?"
 Gatomon asked.